 Yes, like any professional service, quality in standards and service provided will vary across the industry.
-However it is crucial to breathe confidence in the planning authorities and therefore it’s extremely important to use a 3D studio that is trusted within the industry.
+However, it is crucial to breathing confidence in the planning authorities and therefore it’s extremely important to use a 3D studio that is trusted within the industry.

-3D Design Bureau have established themselves as industry leaders in Ireland with over 20 years of experience in providing 3D planning solutions for clients and liaising with the Irish planning authorities.
+3D Design Bureau has established itself as an industry leader in Ireland with over 20 years of experience in providing 3D planning solutions for clients and liaising with the Irish planning authorities.

 How long does it take to produce 3D planning imagery and reports?

 This depends on several factors.
 1) The scale of the development.
 2) Requirements from the planning authorities 3) requirements from the other design team consultants, particularly the planning consultant 4) sensitivity of the site and its surrounding environment.

 3D Design Bureau generally experiences projects falling into a few time categories – 1-2 weeks, 2-4 weeks, 4-6 weeks, and 6-8 weeks.
 Many factors dictate the exact timeframes involved in a given project.